Curioustab

 Memory and Storage Questions

-The time from the beginning of a read cycle to the point when the data output is valid is called propagation delay.
+Memory timing terminology: The time from the beginning of a read cycle until the data output becomes valid at the device pins is commonly called the access time.
+Evaluate the statement: "This interval is called propagation delay."

-ROM is a type of memory in which data are stored permanently or semipermanently.
+ROM concept check: Read-only memory (ROM) is a memory type in which data are stored permanently or semi-permanently and are not lost when power is removed.
+Assess this statement.

 1